piotr-bledowski/PZ2_project/README.md

 - at least 4 database tables
 - account / authentication system with an extra DB table for users
 - REST API
+- some extra functionality so that it is more than basic CRUD